 The Off-Site 10A Alternative is expected to have similar impacts associated with sensitive species as the proposed Project, except that the Off-Site 10A Alternative site is also expected to contain potential habitat for sagebrush loeflingia, which is designated by the CNPS as being considered rare, threatened, or endangered in California.
 Development of this alternative would require focused surveys for this species at the site and could potentially result in a significant impact associated with this species.
 The Off-Site 10A Alternative contains similar vegetation communities as the proposed Project site, including desert saltbrush scrub, although the Off-Site 10A Alternative also contains some non-native grassland.
-This alternative would have similar potentially significant impacts to burrowing owl and nesting birds, and would have potentially significant impacts to be reduced to below a level of significance through implementation of mitigation.
+This alternative would have similar potentially significant impacts to burrowing owl and nesting birds, and would have potentially significant impacts to desert tortoise if present on site.
+As with the proposed Project, impacts would be expected to be reduced to below a level of significance through implementation of mitigation.